Office of the Registrar

 Absence from Class

 Work missed due to absence from class must be made up to the satisfaction of the instructor concerned.
-Excessive absences from class may result in the student being dropped from the course at the request of his or her instructor.
+Excessive absences from class may result in the student being dropped from the course at the request of their instructor.

 Missouri S&T Grade Reports on the Web